 Let’s start our discussion of leaky gut with an understanding of what we mean by the gut itself.
 The entire length of the GI tract—everything from the esophagus to the stomach to the small intestine, colon, and rectum—and the activity that begins the moment food is placed into the mouth, until it hits the toilet—is what we call the gut.

-Leaky Gut (Increased Intestinal Permeability in medical speak)
+Leaky Gut (Increased Intestinal Permeability in Medical Speak)

 We have a single layer of cells along our GI tract, and the health and integrity of this layer of cells, called our epithelial cell layer, is critical for our overall health and immune system.
 Each cell is cemented to another by something called a tight junction.
 When these tight junctions begin to break down, a leaky gut ensues.